kubernetes-sigs/kueue/keps/79-hierarchical-cohorts/README.md

 * Users may create a cycle in the Cohort hierarchy - Kueue will stop all new admissions within the entire tree.
 The already admitted workloads will be allowed to continue.
-Appropriate ClusterQueue/Cohort Status Conditions will be set and Events emited.
+Appropriate ClusterQueue/Cohort Status Conditions will be set and Events emitted.

 * Scheduling and preemption may require more computation/resources.